 Temple Emunah's Religious School Curriculum is organized around five strands: (1) Torah (including The Books of Genesis and Exodus, the Early Prophets and Jewish Text), (2) T'fillah (prayer) and Ivrit (Hebrew), (3) Israel (The Land of, The State of, The People of), (4) Jewish Holidays and Life and (5) Klal Yisrael (Jewish Peoplehood/Jewish History).
 In every grade, these strands emerge in varying degrees of emphasis throughout the year.
 They reflect the learning goals, values and behaviors that are prized by our community and serve as the basis for each student's journey toward Jewish literacy.

 In Gan (kindergarten), children learn the major symbols for the Jewish holidays and Israel.
 They learn the letters of the Alef Bet and play Israeli games.

 Children in Kitah Alef (1st grade) continue learning the Alef Bet.
 They learn to write the letters and distinguish them from one another.
-They learn more about the Jewish holidays and Israel.
-And they continue learning central Torah stories.
+They learn more about the Jewish holidays.
+They learn about the geography and climate of Israel.

 In Kitah Bet (2nd grade), children learn about Jerusalem.
 They learn about the Jewish holidays using Behrman House's The Jewish Holiday Treasure Trail.
 Their Hebrew learning intensifies through a multi-sensory approach to learning the Alef Bet.
 They are introduced to the Hebrew vowels and learn to pronounce letters and words combined with them.